 Orienteering Live on BBC TV

-Orienteering will be broadcast live on Friday June 28 as the JOK Chasing Sprint will be shown on TV and online, via the new BBC Scotland TV channel.
+For the first time in UK TV history, orienteering was broadcast live on Friday June 28 as the JOK Chasing Sprint was shown on TV and online, via the new BBC Scotland TV channel.
 Here’s our run-down of the event.

 About the JOK Chasing Sprint

 The JOK Chasing Sprint was first staged in 1995 and its ‘Flying Pig’ trophies show an illustrious list of previous winners including several former World Champions.
 The name comes from “Jesus Orienteering Klubb”, created by Oxford university alumni, whose emblem was a flying pig.

 Taking place in the afternoon and evening at Callendar Park, Falkirk, you can watch the climax of the event live between 7pm-9pm as part of “The Adventure Show”.

 5 Reasons to enjoy the JOK Chasing Sprint 2019:

 1. Live TV coverage

 The Adventure Show broadcast the JOK Chasing Sprint live on BBC Scotland between 7pm and 9pm.
 BBC Scotland can be watched on all TV platforms across Scotland and on BBC iPlayer across the UK, so wherever you are and whatever device you have, you could watch live and on demand.

 2. One of the most distinctive trophies in British Orienteering